 Note: While the sensor test is a valuable installation and service tool, it only tests sensor operation for the current conditions.
-You should perform a sensor test after any change in environment, equipment, or programming.
+Be sure to perform a sensor test after any changes in environment, equipment, or programming.

-Notify the central station you will be performing a test prior to starting the test.
+The central station will then be notified that a test will be performed prior to starting the test.